Fcmam5/state-of-dz-swe-2024/website/docs/insights/remote-working.md

 To remediate that, the government and some private agencies started working on different initiatives ([Moukawil](https://moukawil.dz/) for example) to educate entrepreneurs and workers.
 These parties also co-invest in facilitate and incentivize workers to work within a legal framework and pay their duties.

 On another hand, the government established an action plan to force integrating businesses to the official financial system.
-This action plan was one of the [the president Abdelmadjid Tebboune's plans](https://amb-algerie.fr/wp-content/uploads/2022/04/Pland-action-du-gouvernement-pour-la-mise-en-oeuvre-du-programme-du-president-de-la-republique-2021-fr.pdf).
+This action plan was one of [President Abdelmadjid Tebboune's plans](https://amb-algerie.fr/wp-content/uploads/2022/04/Pland-action-du-gouvernement-pour-la-mise-en-oeuvre-du-programme-du-president-de-la-republique-2021-fr.pdf).

 The plan aims to identify informal activities and potential taxpayers, to implement measures to encourage the transition to the formal sector, and recovering funds from the informal market.
 With additional efforts to improve communication about tax rights and guarantees, and strengthening control mechanisms, simplify business registration processes, and provide regulated spaces for previously informal activities.